ogzugru/Ousalloc/README.md

 # ousalloc

-A simple implementation of malloc/free/calloc/realloc
+A simple implementation of malloc/free and info labels.

 tested on linux